 - other third parties with whom we deal with in the course of providing our services to you; and

-- Any regulators within whose jurisdiction we operate within from time to time.
+- Any regulators or authorities within whose jurisdiction we operate within from time to time.

 In the normal course of business there may be a need for The Debt Advisor Limited or any other firm associated to the business, usually when usually when undertaking quality assurances assessments, personal data would have to be transferred outside of the European Economic Area (EEA) where those countries do not typically have the same protections and safeguards in place for the protection of personal data to those countries within the EEA.

 We deal with a number of large, international corporations where data is likely to be transferred in this way.
 Assurances and processes will always be put in place and considered before any international transfer to a non-EEA country is undertaken to ensure the protection and security of the personal data.

 |The right of access, commonly referred to as subject access, gives individuals the right to obtain a copy of their personal data as well as other supplementary information.
 It helps you to understand how and why we are using your data, and to check we are using it lawfully.|